ancient ruins

 Why has Santa Claus become more famous than St. Nicolas?

-In the 16th century, the large part of Europe was undergoing the Protestant Reformation, so Martin Luther and his followers decided to forbid St. Nicolas and replace him with Christkindl, a gift-bringer at Christmas to emphasize that all good gifts come directly from God.
-It took centuries until the old tradition to celebrate the St. Nicolas Day with gift-giving was wiped out in many Christian countries.
-However, long before it happened, Dutch supposedly introduced the old tradition into its colonies (including New Amsterdam which later became New York), so Santa Claus (Sinterklaas) emerged from the United States in the 19th century and was later popularized in Europe upon the liberation from Nazis during the WWII and across the the rest of the world with the expansion of Coca-Cola.
+In the 16th century, a large part of Europe was undergoing the Protestant Reformation, so Martin Luther and his followers decided to forbid St. Nicolas and replace him with Christkindl, a gift-bringer at Christmas to emphasize that all good gifts come directly from God.
+It took centuries until the old tradition of celebrating St. Nicolas Day with gift-giving was wiped out in many Christian countries.
+However, long before it happened, Dutch supposedly introduced the old tradition into its colonies (including New Amsterdam which later became New York), so Santa Claus (Sinterklaas) emerged from the United States in the 19th century and was later popularized in Europe upon the liberation from Nazis during the WWII and across the rest of the world with the expansion of Coca-Cola.

 My other posts from the Trip to Turkey